Houwenda/functionDrawingTool/README.md

 # functionDrawingTool
-a small tool developed using Qt5.11.1 to draw the images of functions and parametic equations
+a small tool developed to draw the images of functions and parametic equations

+version of Qt : 5.11.1

 Here are some examples